M4n0zz/BBMenu/README.md

 ---

-## ⚠ Warnings! - Before you proceed, please make sure to read the following
+## ⚠ Warnings - Before you proceed, please make sure to read the following!
 - **DO NOT OPEN** BBMenu with SELECT button until the installation is complete, otherwise a crash is guaranteed, especially if parts 2 and 3 are missing!
 - During nickname input, code in part 1 is crucial.
 If you dont input EXACTLY what is shown, there is a high chance your savegame will be messed up!
 - Always double check that you copy and paste every single byte.
 This is the stupidest, yet most common way to say goodbye to your save file!